-Aurora Lagattuta is a Chicago native.
-She has choreographed and performed across The United States, Europe, and Asia and is presently based in Southern California.
-Lagattuta has been presented at Theatre Row and Movement Research in New York City, Electric Lodge and Highways Performance Space in Los Angeles, Cindy Pritzker and the Chicago Public Library in Chicago, k77 in Berlin, The New Space in Brussels, La Caldera in Barcelona, Café de las Artes in Santander, Spain and by Malashock’s Engagement Ring, Vanguard Culture and the Mingei Museum in San Diego.
+Lagattuta has created performances, installations and community engagements in theaters, galleries and site-specifically.
+Some of the venues her work has been presented at include: Theatre Row on Broadway and Movement Research in New York City, Electric Lodge and Highways Performance Space in Los Angeles, Cindy Pritzker and the Chicago Public Library in Chicago, k77 in Berlin, The New Space in Brussels, La Caldera in Barcelona, Café de las Artes in Santander, Spain and by Malashock’s Engagement Ring, Vanguard Culture and the Mingei Museum, La Jolla Gallery and La Jolla Institute of Oceanography in San Diego.
 She has been awarded residencies at Bali Purnati in Bali, Indonesia; Palacio de Festivales and Forn de La Calc in Spain, Shiro Oni in Onishi, Japan and at New Zealand Pacific Studios in New Zealand.
-Most recently, she was awarded an interdisciplinary grant for Creating Conversations between Scripps Institute of Oceanography scientists and artists from the Arts and Humanities Department at UC San Diego.

 She has danced for various companies and noteworthy choreographers in New York City, Portland, Germany, and Spain.
 She holds an M.F.A. in Contemporary Dance Making and Performance from the University of California San Diego (2019) and a B.A. in Theatre Directing from Fordham University at Lincoln Center, New York City (2008).